-The Literacy and Numeracy Screening Assessment administration dates will be posted on SchoolZone.
+The Literacy and Numeracy Screening Assessment administration dates will be completed by Sep 29, 2023

 What are Provincial Achievement Tests?

 The Provincial Achievement Tests (PATs) measure how well students across Alberta are learning content as described in the programs of study.
 Average PAT scores for the school are shared publicly to show how Alberta students are doing, compared to provincial standards.
 Results from PATs help schools, school authorities and the province monitor and improve student learning.